megatGTA/helios-frontendSchOpt/README.md

 - Branch naming convention: `feature/<module>`, `fix/<issue>`
 - Recommended commit style: `feat: add schedule store`, `chore: setup router`, `style: adjust layout wrapper`

 ---

-## 🏁 Final Notes

-This project is structured as a template for Helios modules.
-Once this is stable, the same architecture can be reused for onboarding new modules with minimal setup.

----